Sustainable workwear made in the Netherlands

 Design & circular strategy

-We determine which items are reused, recycled, or upcycled and develop a suitable workwear line or product range that aligns with this.
+We determine which items are reused, recycled, or upcycled and develop a suitable corporate clothing line or product range that aligns with this.

 -